filips123/PWAsForFirefox/README.md

 ### Current Features

 * Command-line tool to install and run Progressive Web Apps in Firefox.
-* Basic extension to set up the project and install Progressive Web Apps directly from the main Firefox browser.
+* Basic extension to set up the project and install and launch Progressive Web Apps directly from the main Firefox browser.
 * Removal of tabs and address bar to make a better app-like feel.
 * Isolated Firefox installation and profile(s) that stores the PWAs.
 * Support for all Firefox addons/extensions and built-in Firefox features.